tomsolem/cluster-client/README.md

 # Kubernetes cluster client

 Docker image to manage kubernetes cluesters.
+Run the same version on "client" as on the "server" side of the cloud. 😊

 ## Tools installed in docker image